uc-cdis/gen3.org/content/resources/user/query-data.md

 ```

 ### Filtering
-You can filter your query.
 Currently, Guppy uses `JSON`-based syntax for filters.
 Filters can be text/string/number-based, combined, or nested.
 For more examples see the full description on our [Github repositories](https://github.com/uc-cdis/guppy/blob/master/doc/queries.md).

 Example for a basic filter unit:
 ```